The 2017 Gulf Coast Prize in Translation (Prose)

-Gulf Coast is now accepting entries for the Gulf Coast Prize in Translation for an extra three weeks.
-In 2015, the contest is open to prose (fiction and nonfiction) in translation.
+Gulf Coast is now accepting entries for the Gulf Coast Prize in Translation.
+In 2017, the contest is open to prose (fiction or nonfiction) in translation.
 The winner receives $1,000 and publication in the journal.
 Two honorable mentions will each receive $250.
 All entries will be considered for paid publication on our website as Online Exclusives.

 Entry to the contest also includes a one-year subscription to Gulf Coast, beginning with the issue in which the corresponding prize winners are published.

-Prose: Send one piece of prose (of up to twenty double-spaced pages) translated into English.
+Prose: Send up to twenty pages of prose translated into English.
 Excerpts from longer works are welcome and preference will be given to contemporary work published within the last fifty years.
 As part of your submission, include the text in its original language, provide a brief synopsis (no more than 200 words) of the work and the author you are translating, and indicate whether you have, and can grant us, permission to publish the original work and the translation.

 Demonstrations of Permission

 We will not consider submissions without permissions.
-In your submission, please provide one of the following:
+In your submission, please provide the following:

 - A note (from the translator) in the Comments section of our Online Submission Manager stating that permissions are granted.

-- From the copyright holder (in the event the piece makes it to the final judging round): Written permission granting you right to translate the work in your contest submission.
+- In the event that the piece makes it to the final judging round: Written permission from the copyright holder granting you right to translate the work in your contest submission.
 Permission should name the work being translated, date consent was given, and identify the copyright holder.

 Contest Guidelines for Online Submissions